ChrisWhealy/DistributedSystemNotes/Lecture 6.md

 > If a process delivers message `M1` followed by `M2`, then ***all*** processes delivering both `M1` and `M2` must deliver `M1` first followed by `M2`.

-Let's say we have two client processes `C1` and `C2` that each broadcast the same message to two processes `R1` and `R2`.
+Let's say we have two client processes `C1` and `C2` that each broadcast a message to two processes `R1` and `R2`.
 In this scenario, processes `R1` and `R2` each maintain their own replica of some key/value store.

 If processes `R1` and `R2` do not deliver the messages in the correct order, then we will encounter a violation that results in the replicas disagreeing with each other as to what the value of `x` should be.
 In other words, this violation creates a data inconsistency.